eclipse-kura/kura/_posts/ref/2000-01-01-mqtt-namespace.md

 application payloads used to achieve the remote management of an OSGi container via MQTT.

-NOTE: For the scope of this document, some aspects concerning the encoding and compressing of the payload are not included.
+{% include note.html message="For the scope of this document, some aspects concerning the encoding and compressing of the payload are not included." %}

 The applicability of the remote management solution, as inspired by the OSGi component model, can be extended beyond OSGi as the contract with the managing server based on MQTT topics and XML payloads.

-###Remote OSGi ConfigurationAdmin Interactions via MQTT
+### Remote OSGi ConfigurationAdmin Interactions via MQTT

 An application bundle is installed in the gateway to allow for remote management of the configuration properties of the services running in